MatrixTM26/GhostCommit/README.md

 <br />

 > GhostCommit fills your GitHub contribution graph with backdated commits, randomly distributed across the past year.
-Built to be minimal, stable, and safe to run for hundreds of commits without crashing.
+Built to be minimal, stable, and safe to run for hundreds of commits at once without crashing.

 ---